Pairs of disjoint matchings and related classes of graphs: Introduction

 \subsection{Numerical Bounds}

 In \cite{Mkrtchyan:2008qr}, V. Mkrtchyan, V. Musoyan, and A. Tserunyan proved that

-for any graph $G$, and A. Tserunyan, in \cite{Tserunyan:2009qr}, characterized all graphs that achieve the ratio $ \frac{4}{5} $.
+for any graph $G$, and A. Tserunyan, in \cite{Tserunyan:2009qr}, characterized all graphs that achieve the ratio $ \frac{4}{5} $---the characterization is somewhat involved, see \cref{app:char} for a brief exposition.
 Figure $\ref{fig:spanner}$ shows a picture of the \textbf{spanner}, the unique minimal graph that achieves the ratio $ \frac{4}{5}$.
-In \cite{A-M-P-V:2014} D. Aslanyan et. al. show that in the special case of cubic graphs,